 Think you’ve got what it takes to be an instructor?
 Read on to find out.

-Instructors are required to have a Chatterbox or other in-car communication device.
-We subsidize these if you do not have one.
+- Instructors are required to have a Chatterbox or other in-car communication device.

 A driver that meets the minimum criteria, but has no prior instruction experience can become qualified at an AutoInterests event.
 The candidate would attend an HPDE registered as a driver, and receive an evaluation from one of our chief instructors during the track day.
 This evaluation process MUST be approved and pre-arranged in advance – do not expect to simply register, show up, and be evaluated.
 Please contact us at email@example.com if you fall into this category and are interested in becoming an instructor.